Alvarez Kelly

 Alvarez Kelly is a 1966 American Western film set in the American Civil War directed by Edward Dmytryk and starring William Holden and Richard Widmark.
 The picture was based on the historic Beefsteak Raid of September 1864 led by Confederate Major General Wade Hampton III.

 Plot

 Mexican cattleman Alvarez Kelly is contracted to deliver a herd to the Union Army in Virginia.
 After a 3-month cattle drive, he is 10 days late in delivering the herd, and Major Albert Stedman informs Kelly that he must now take the cattle by rail to a plantation in Virginia, 30 miles (48.3 km) south of Richmond at only $1 a head extra.

-William Holden plays Alvarez Kelly, a cattleman contracted to deliver a herd to the Union Army in Virginia.

-Richard Widmark plays Confederate Colonel Tom Rossiter, who shoots off Kelly’s finger to compel him to redirect the herd to feed besieged soldiers in Richmond.

-Victoria Shaw plays Charity Warrick, who sets up Kelly to be kidnapped by Confederate raiders.